ActiveEngagement/laravel-message-gears/README.md

 ## Custom Notifications

 This is an example of notification.
-The `toTransactionalCampaign` campaign
+The `toTransactionalCampaign` campaign must return an instance of `Actengage\LaravelMessageGears\TransactionalCampaignMessage`.

 ``` php
 <?php